HadleyLab/nicegui_chat/branding/COMPLETE_SUMMARY.md

 ---

-*"Your journey, together" - MammoChat*
+*"Your journey, together" - MammoChat™*

 💗